-In the first quarter of 2022, procedure volumes in our U.S. and international markets were adversely affected by the Omicron variant, followed by a recovery as treatment centers began to reschedule and conduct procedures later in the quarter.
-We may continue to see regional variations in procedure volumes in our U.S. and international markets from the COVID-19 pandemic and its variants.
+While we saw some level of recovery in procedure volumes in our U.S. and larger international markets in the second quarter of 2022, our smaller international markets were hampered by a slower recovery, including continued lockdowns in China.
 We are encouraged for the longer term, and we believe the following key indicators are contributing to the stabilization of our business:

-- continued opening of new accounts; - strong physician participation in virtual trainings;
+- · continued opening of new accounts; - · strong physician participation in trainings;

-- a strong patient pipeline evidenced by an increase in StratX report activity, a rebound in patient calls into hospitals inquiring about our procedure, and a resumption of patient calls to our reimbursement support service; and - hospitals and centers accepting patients for elective procedures.
+- a strong patient pipeline evidenced by StratX report activity, patient calls into hospitals inquiring about our procedure, and patient calls to our reimbursement support service; and - a resumption of elective procedures at hospitals and centers.